 Most packages, whether final customer packaging or distribution packaging, are imprinted with information intended to assist the customer.
 For consumer products, labeling decisions are extremely important for the following reasons.

 - Captures Attention – Labels serve to capture the attention of shoppers.
-The use of catchy words may cause strolling customers to stop and evaluate the product.
+The use of catchy words and eye-catching graphics may cause strolling customers to stop and evaluate the product.

 - Offers First Impression – The label is likely to be the first thing a new customer sees and thus offers their first impression of the product.